klirix/webchannels/README.md

 TODO:

+Authorization via on subscribe and authentication via data passed on channel joining or http context

 Passing data to WebChannels via structs not strings.
 Find a way for better communication.

 Decouple connection and channel to simplify logic and naming.